 - Season: Give the sauce a taste and season with salt, as needed.
 (I typically add 1/2 teaspoon fine sea salt, but the saltiness of the sauce can vary depending on the brand of stock that you use.)

 - Serve: Use immediately in your favorite recipe and enjoy!

 Chili powder (important note): The amount is correct.
 And as mentioned above, this recipe calls for traditional American chili powder, which is not cayenne.
-American chili powder is actually a blend of spices and is quite mild, whereas international chili powders are usually incredibly spicy.
+American chili powder is actually a blend of spices and is typically quite mild, whereas international chili powders are usually 100% cayenne.
 So if you live outside of the United States, please look specifically for an American-style chili powder blend.

 Gluten-free option: Feel free to use a 1-to-1 all-purpose gluten-free flour blend in place of the all-purpose flour.
 Or alternately, you can thicken the sauce with a cornstarch slurry (equal parts cold water and cornstarch whisked together, then added to the sauce once it has reached a simmer).

 Storage instructions: Let the sauce cool to room temperature.
 Then transfer it to a mason jar or food storage container and refrigerate for up to 5 days.
 Unfortunately this sauce separates a bit once it has frozen, so I don’t recommend freezing it.